dmateja724/Dungeons-and-Dragons-Character-Generator/README.md

-# Dungeons and Dragons Character Generator (IN PROGRESS)
+# Dungeons and Dragons Character Generator (Complete)

  see word doc inside the repo

- - cookie support needs to be added